 One of the strongest competitors to have come out of the new Gracie generation, Clark Gracie is a Jiu Jitsu black belt having been taught by both his father, Carley Gracie, and Rodrigo Medeiros from the BJJ Revolution team, with whom Clark Gracie has trained for most of his competitive career.

-Samir Chantre is an excellent Brazilian Jiu Jitsu black belt competitor under Alan Moraes with important tournaments wins such as his victory at the World Nogi Championships and the European Open.
+Samir Chantre is a Brazilian Jiu Jitsu black belt under Alan Moraes, though much of his training has been supervised also by world champion Caio Terra.
+Samir Chantre has an extensive competitive record in which he obtained medals at important tournaments such as the World Nogi Championships, the Brazilian Nationals and the European Open.
 Samir also has a brother, Dahas Neto, who is a BJJ black belt.

 Ricardo Cavalcanti is one of the most successful BJJ instructors to have moved to the United States from his native Brazil.
 A true old school black belt, having earned his stripes under Carlson Gracie, Ricardo today coaches at his academies – Team Cavalcanti – spread out through the Nevada territory.